e-vdb/Lingo-game/README.md

 ### Language
 You can change the game language from the menu.

-### Rules
+### Help

-The rules of Mastermind can be displayed thanks to the menu *Rules* from the GUI.
+From the GUI you can read *How to play?* as well as copyright and license information.

 ### Example of game (French)